 If you develop an issue with your TMJ, it is known as TMJ disorder, or TMD (Temporomandibular Dysfunction).
 One of the trademark symptoms of TMD is jaw pain.
 Sometimes jaw pain from TMD is accompanied by other symptoms such as ear pain, tinnitus, a popping or clicking noise when opening the mouth, swelling in the face or jaw and/or dizziness.

 The first step to overcoming chronic jaw pain is to identify and address the root cause.
-When diagnosing the origin of your jaw pain, Dr. Stein will inquire about the history and frequency of your symptoms and take a detailed medical history.
+When diagnosing the origin of your jaw pain, Drs.
+Stein will inquire about the history and frequency of your symptoms and take a detailed medical history.
 A Joint vibration analysis will be conducted to verify the position of your TMJ disc, as well as a T-scan to see the direction and balance of your bite.
 A Range of motion test will be performed as well to verify and neuro muscular involvement.
-He will also perform a simple physical examination of your face and jaw.
-He may take X-rays of your teeth and jaw joints to help confirm or rule out TMD.
+They will also perform a simple physical examination of your face and jaw.
+They may take X-rays of your teeth and jaw joints to help confirm or rule out TMD.

 Professional Treatment for Jaw Pain

-Usually Dr. Stein recommends conservative practices as the first line of defense against TMD and jaw pain.
+Usually Drs.
+Stein recommends conservative practices as the first line of defense against TMD and jaw pain.
 By making a few simple lifestyle changes, you may be able to minimize or alleviate your discomfort.
 Examples of behavioral modifications include following a soft foods-only diet, applying moist heat or ice packs to your jaw when pain strikes and practicing some relaxing jaw stretches and exercises.
 A short course of over-the-counter analgesics may also give you relief.

 Treatment is always individualized to the unique needs of the patient, so once our team knows more about you and your case, we will create a suitable plan.